 - 5: investigator, observer (perceptive, innovative, secretive, isolated)

 - 6: loyalist, loyal skeptic (engaging, responsible, anxious, suspicious)

 - 7: enthusiast, epicure (spontaneous, versatile, acquisitive, scattered)

 - 8: challenger, protector (self-confident, decisive, willful, confrontational)

 - 9: peacemaker, mediator (receptive, reassuring, complacent, resigned)

-To throw one more element into the mix, each personality type has three instinctual subtypes.
-These instincts are self-preservation, sexual, and social.
+To throw one more element into the mix, each personality type has three instinctual subtypes: self-preservation, sexual, and social.
 All three are present, but one may be dominant.

 You’ve also got a continuum of three levels of development – unhealthy, average, and healthy, and each of those contains three more levels.

 Then you have three centres: types 2-4 are the feeling centre, types 5-7 are the thinking centre, and types 8, 9, and 1 are the instinctive centre.